perfact/zodbsync/README.md

   However, if some subobject is defined while no active layer provides the parent, re-recording will remove it.

-During `record`, the following rules hold:

-- If a new object is found, it is recorded into the `workdir` of the layer that defines its parent.
-- If an object is changed, it is changed in the (top-most) layer that defined the object.
-- If an object is deleted, it is deleted in all layers that define the object, unless shadowed by a `__frozen__` marker.
-- TBD: Is there a case where `__frozen__` should be removed?

 The following subcommands for `zodbsync` provide layer handling:

 ### `layer-init`